 If the solution is used up (in seven to fifteen days) it is necessary to add to the next solution of the same medicine if still indicated one or (though rarely) several pellets of a higher potency with which we continue so long as the patient experiences continued improvement without encountering one or another complaint that he never had before in his life.

-[He’s saying here, when you finish your bottle, and you still need the same remedy, go to the next potency.
-You can do that by starting a new Remedy Solution bottle with new pellets from the next potency (for example, if you were taking a 6C, you can order the 9C and 12C of the same remedy and be ready to make a new water bottle with the higher potency when the previous bottle is finished.)
-Or, you can raise the potency by yourself just by emptying out 90 percent of your bottle, refilling with water half way, and succussing 40 times.
-That will bring your 6C up to a 7C.]
+[He’s saying here, when you finish your bottle in roughly one to two weeks, and you still need the same remedy, go to the next potency.
+You can do that by starting a new Remedy Solution bottle (get rid of the old bottle) with new (one or several) pellets from the next potency (for example, if you were taking a 6C, you can order the 9C and 12C and be ready to make a new water bottle with the higher potency when the previous bottle is finished.)
+Or, you can simply raise the potency by yourself just by refilling your empty bottle half-way with water, and succussing 40 times.
+That will bring your 6C up to a 7C.
+You can keep going in this manner unless new symptoms break out.]

 For if this happens, if the balance of the disease appears in a group of altered symptoms then another, one more homoeopathically related medicine must be chosen in place of the last and administered in the same repeated doses, mindful, however, of modifying the solution of every dose with thorough vigorous succussions, thus changing its degree of potency and increasing it somewhat.